A History of the Great North Run

 It’s not long until the start of the world’s leading half marathon – The Great North Run, and it’s finishing right on our doorstep in sunny South Shields.

-We thought we’d mark the occasion by having a run through of the event’s branding, logo design and promotion history, and how the Great North Run has evolved and shaped our region over the last 3 decades.
+We thought we’d mark the occasion by having a run through of the event’s branding, branding and promotion history, and how the Great North Run has evolved and shaped our region over the last 3 decades.

 1981 – The first Great North Run